HeCodes2Much/xfs-snapshots/README.md

 1. Make sure you have the required dependencies installed on your system.
 2. Clone the repository or download the script file.
-3. Set the necessary variables in the script:
+3. Set the necessary variables in a config file:

 ```shell
 max_backups=10